codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 - Creating new elements and altering document's structure
 - Binding event listeners/actions to make components become interactive

-Along with learning the object `document`, we'll apply some of its features to create a dropdown.
+Along with exploring the object `document`, we'll apply some of its features to create a dropdown.
 I've prepared the HTML and CSS code for quick start.
 The dropdown will be a little weird because it will have 2 buttons: 1 for showing the `dropdown-list` and the another one for hiding it.